Saudi Arabia’s Falcons head to UAE training camp ahead of Qatar World Cup

 -

 ‘We got a ticket’: Football fans from Saudi, UAE gear up to head to Qatar World CupAs the FIFA World Cup 2022 countdown gathers pace, football fever is high among fans in Saudi Arabia and the UAE who have scored tickets to watch the ...
-Gulf
+Saudi Arabia